internet-computer-protocol/rustic/README.md

 ### Basic Usage
 See examples.

+### Stable Memory
+The Internet Computer canisters have 4 GB of heap memory that is wiped during canister upgrades, plus 96 GB of stable memory that is perserved across canister upgrades.
+For robustness and upgradability reasons we should *almost always* prefer stable memory.

+The Rustic framework provides an easy way to use stable memory using the [`ic-stable-structures`](https://docs.rs/ic-stable-structures/latest/ic_stable_structures/) crate.
+Rustic uses the following memory map:
+- The first 64 pages are reserved for use by Rustic.
+- The user pages start from `USER_PAGE_START` which is page 64.
+- Users can store data structures with a known bounded size (read: cannot grow indefinitely) in pages until `RUSTIC_USER_PAGE_END` which is defined in an environment variable.
+- The remaining memory is managed by the `MEMORY_MANAGER` and can be used for storing unbounded data structures (such as `StableBTreeMap` and `StableVec`).
+- `MEMORY_MANAGER` can dynamically allocate memory with `MemoryId`.
+The `MemoryId` of each data structure must be unique. `MemoryId` range [0,223] is available for users, while range [224,255] is reserved for Rustic.

 ### Initialization and post-upgrade hooks
 The module must be initialized in the init hook of the main application.
-The rustic module must be initialized first before everything else.
+The Rustic module must be initialized first before everything else.

 ```rust
 # use ic_cdk::init;